-- Working Together to Safeguard Children July 2018. - What To Do If You Are Worried a Child Is Being Abused 26th March 2015. - Keeping Children Safe in Education Guidance 2 September 2019. - South West Child Protection Procedures Website (www.swcpp.org.uk). - Section 175 of the Education Act 2002 (maintained schools only) - Section 157 of the Education Act 2002 (Independent schools only, including academies and CTCs) - The Education (Independent Schools Standards) (England) Regulations 2003 (Independent schools only, including academies and CTCs) - The Safeguarding Vulnerable Groups Act 2006 - The Teacher Standards 2012 - HM Gov Information Sharing 2015
+- Working Together To Safeguard Children July 2018 - What To Do If You Are Worried A Child Is Being Abused March 2015 - Keeping Children Safe in Education Guidance 1 September 2020. - Coronavirus (covid-19) Safeguarding in schools, colleges and other providers 20 May 2020 - When to call the Police: Guidance for Schools and Colleges NPCC - South West Child Protection Procedures Website (www.swcpp.org.uk). - Section 175 of the Education Act 2002 (maintained schools only) - Section 157 of the Education Act 2002 (Independent schools only, including academies and CTCs) - The Education (Independent Schools Standards) (England) Regulations 2003 (Independent schools only, including academies and CTCs) - The Safeguarding Vulnerable Groups Act 2006 - The Teacher Standards 2012 - HM Government Information Sharing 2015